digibib/saltdeploy/koha/README.md

 To run individual states, run e.g.: (without .sls)

-    echo "sudo salt-call state.sls examplestate" | vagrant ssh
+    vagtrant ssh -c "sudo salt-call state.sls examplestate"

-Or do it from within the Virtualbox
+Or do it from within the Virtualboxx